ROOTS

 RAIO DO SOL

-Raio Do Sol is a song written by João Afojubá.
+"Raio Do Sol" is a song written by João Afojubá.
 This musical arrangement was composed and recorded during the second tour of Roots by Sylvain Bouysset and myself.
-He traveled with us and witness the teaching and inspiration we received from the masters we met on the road.
+Sylvain traveled with us, witnessing the teachings and inspiration we received from the masters we encountered along our journey.

 Gracias Sylvano.
 Siempre todo el amor.